brandontominna/novel-demo/README.md

 We express gratitude to F. Scott Fitzgerald for creating this literary masterpiece that continues to captivate readers through the generations.

-Enjoy the journey back to the extravagant world of Gatsby and the elusive green light!
+Enjoy the journey back to the extravagant world of Gatsby and the elusive green light!!